Friday is for Heart Songs

 Here I stand, may God help me.
 Amen.”2

 Luther’s example is a model for us.
 Against powerful forces arrayed against him, Luther stood his ground on the Word of Truth and would not budge.
 And the result was?
 The world changed.
 The Gospel was set free from the shackles of tradition and millions upon millions heard the life-changing power of the gospel with fresh ears.
 The Bible began to be widely disseminated and read by common people for the first time.
-When Thomas Linacre (pronounced, “Lynaker”) a British humanist and physician (and late in life, a Catholic Priest and at the time of this statement) read the New Testament for the first time, he exclaimed, “Either this is not the gospel, or we are not Christians.”
+When Thomas Linacre (pronounced, “Lynaker”) a British humanist and physician (and late in life, a Catholic Priest) read the New Testament for the first time, he exclaimed, “Either this is not the gospel, or we are not Christians.”
 Indeed.

 That’s what the Bible unleashed, the Bible believed, the Bible proclaimed, the Bible rightly understood does to a man or a culture.
 It gives them eyes to see and ears to hear.
 Woe to us if in our time, in our opportunity, with all the forces of the media and the cultural elites stacked against us, we fail to stand for the unadorned truth of the gospel for our generation and the generations yet to be born.